aisingapore/sgnlp/docs/source/model/ufd.rst

    model_builder = UFDModelBuilder()
    preprocessor = UFDPreprocessor()

-Note: By default, :class:`~sgnlp_models.models.ufd.model_builder.UFDModelBuilder` will include all available pretrained models, to target only specific model set, simply define the `source_domains`, `target_languages` and `target_domains` input arguments.
+Note: By default, :class:`~sgnlp.models.ufd.model_builder.UFDModelBuilder` will include all available pretrained models, to target only specific model set, simply define the `source_domains`, `target_languages` and `target_domains` input arguments.
 The following shows an example for a single model set for the `books` source